defenseunicorns/leapfrogai-api/README.md

 ## Instructions

+The instructions in this section assume the following:

+1. You have properly installed and configured Python 3.11.x, to include its development tools
-Choose a LeapfrogAI model backend and get that running separately.
+2. You have chosen a LeapfrogAI model backend and have that running.
 Some examples of existing backends:

 - https://github.com/defenseunicorns/leapfrogai-backend-ctransformers
 - https://github.com/defenseunicorns/leapfrogai-backend-whisper

-#### Run Locally
+### Local Development

+For cloning a model locally and running the development backend.

 1. Create `config.yaml`, see `config-example.yaml` for common examples.